victor-m-p/markdown-cv/index.md

 `2020-current`
 __Cognitive Science MSc, Aarhus University (AU)__ <br/>
-Including elective in mathematics.
-Bachelor project an Agent-Based Model (ABM) extending on "Scientific discovery in a model-centric framework: Reproducibility, innovation, and epistemic diversity" by Devezer et al. (2019).
+Including internship at the NEtwoRks, Data, and Society (NERDS) research group at the IT-University of Copenhagen (ITU) working on science of science.
+In general focusing on Bayesian statistics, network science and NLP.

 `2017-2020`
 __Cognitive Science BSc, Aarhus University (AU)__
-Including internship at the NEtwoRks, Data, and Society (NERDS) research group at the IT-University of Copenhagen (ITU) working on science of science.
+Including elective in mathematics.
+Bachelor project an Agent-Based Model (ABM) extending on "Scientific discovery in a model-centric framework: Reproducibility, innovation, and epistemic diversity" by Devezer et al. (2019).
+Learning about statistics, social and cultural dynamics, cognition and language.

 ## Experience